zan-kusterle/Liquio/README.md

 ![liquio logo](web/static/assets/images/logo.png)

-# Use cases

-## Claim verification
-  * Global Warming Is Caused by Human Activity
-  * 9/11 Attacks Were an Inside Job

-## Quantity estimation
-  * Sea Level Rise Since Year 1900 in Centimeters
-  * Median Tax Rate in the USA
-  * Additional Tax Revenue in USD If Recreational Cannabis Becomes Legal in California

-## Opinions
-  * We Should Implement Universal Basic Income

-## Predictions
-  * Year When We Will Have Artificial General Intelligence

 # Trust Metrics

 In it's essence, a trust metric provides whitelist of users whose votes are counted in the final result.
 Everyone can choose their own trust metric and anyone can create new trust metrics.
 By default a trust metric that uses Advogato algorithm is used.